BAbrandon/CTFs/TokyoWesterns/FreshenUploader/README.md

 Flag 2: TWCTF{php_is_very_secure}

-###### Flag 1
+## Flag 1

 If you go to the webpage for the challenge you will have a list of files that you can download.

-If you view source you can see that the browser is making a get request to http://fup.chal.ctf.westerns.tokyo/download.php?f= then the name of the file.
+If you view source you can see that the browser is making a GET request to: http://fup.chal.ctf.westerns.tokyo/download.php?f= then the name of the file.

-The first thing I tryed was local file inclusion because you are giving the nameof the file you want to download in the get request.
+The first thing I tried was local file inclusion because you are giving the name of the file you want to download in the GET request.

 http://fup.chal.ctf.westerns.tokyo/download.php?f=../../../../../../etc/passwd